 The Students' Association receives support and resources from Glasgow Caledonian University such as the Block Grant, occupying a building owned by the University, and professional advice and support from the University when necessary.
 GCU and GCU Students' Association have jointly approved a Partnership Agreement, 'GCU Community: Working Together in Partnership', that informs and underpins our approach to partnership working in practice.
-The Code of Practice relating to the operation of the Students' Association outlines how the Education Act 1994 is managed between GCU and the Students' Association.
+The Code of Practice relating to the operation of the Students' Association.